OpenWaterFoundation/owf-tstool-googledrive-plugin/doc-user-mkdocs-project/docs/index.md

-# OWF / TSTool AWS Plugin #
+# OWF / TSTool Google Drive Plugin #

-This documentation provides user documentation for the Open Water Foundation TSTool Amazon Web Services (AWS) plugin.
+This is the user documentation for the Open Water Foundation TSTool Google Drive plugin.
-This plugin allows automation of workflows that use AWS services such as S3 storage and CloudFront content delivery network (CDN).
+This plugin allows automation of workflows that use Google Drive.
-The plugin also provides a stand-alone S3 browser application that can be used to explore S3 files.

 *   [Acknowledgements](#acknowledgements)
 *   [How to Use this Documentation](#how-to-use-this-documentation)